DerekCresswell/GameDesign11/3 Top Down Arcade/5 HUD.md

 The canvas is not limited to just text.
 How about we change up our HUD to use a health bar rather than numbers.

-Unity has a built in UI element called a ["Slider"](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-Slider.html).
+Unity has a built-in UI element called a ["Slider"](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-Slider.html).
 We can use this to create a basic health bar.\
 Go to the hierarchy, go to down to UI, and make a new slider.\
 In our game you now have a slider and if you play the game you can control it with the mouse.
 This isn't what we want so let's do a few changes to make this into more of a health bar.

 To start, you will notice that this object was created with a little handle.
 We don't want this for a health bar.
 This is just a childed object on the slider, go ahead and delete the "Handle Slide Area" object.\
 If you play the game though you can still change the slider with your mouse.
-Giving ourselves more health is not something we want to do so we need to go back to the Slider object and under the Slider component you should see a check box labeled "Interactable".
+Giving ourselves more health is not something we want to do, so we need to go back to the Slider object and under the Slider component you should see a check box labeled "Interactable".
 Uncheck this.
 Now we cannot modify the slider with our mouse.\
 One more thing you can do is delete the child object called "Background".
 Here we will do this as it can make the bar look a little worse.

 Just a few more settings.
 On our slider component we want to tick the box labeled "Whole Numbers" as we are using integers for our players health.\